 How often should a workflow analysis be conducted?

-You should conduct a workflow analysis regularly, typically annually, or whenever significant changes occur.
+You should conduct a workflow analysis at least once a year or whenever significant changes occur.
 The frequency ensures that processes remain efficient, adaptable, and aligned with organizational goals and industry standards.